-When the government tells you that you must do something, it’s nice to receive a little financial help for complying.
-The Premium Tax Credit is designed to help some earners meet the requirement of the Affordable Care Act that you must carry mandatory health insurance.
-If you qualify, it will pay a portion of your health insurance premiums so you don’t have to do so.
+It’s nice to receive a little financial help in exchange for complying with something that the government tells you that you must do.
+The Premium Tax Credit or PTC is designed to help some earners meet the requirement of the Affordable Care Act that you must carry mandatory health insurance.
+It will pay a portion of your health insurance premiums so you don’t have to do so, if you can qualify.

-The best part is that you won’t even have to go through a laborious process of trying to figure out if you qualify for it.
+The best part is that you won’t even have to go through a laborious process of trying to figure out if you qualify.
 The government will take care of that for you when you apply for health insurance.

 You’re Limited to the Health Insurance Marketplace